Jack Harbaugh: Personal life

 Harbaugh married his wife, Jacqueline M. "Jackie" Cipiti, in 1961.
 They have three children: John, Jim, and Joani.
 Jack and Jackie settled in Mequon, Wisconsin, when he took the position as Associate Athletic Director for Marquette University in Milwaukee.
 Harbaugh is a member of the Bowling Green State University chapter of Phi Delta Theta fraternity.

-Their two sons, Baltimore Ravens head coach John Harbaugh and Los Angeles Chargers head coach Jim Harbaugh, were the first pair of brothers to serve as head coaches in the National Football League (NFL).
+Their two sons, New York Giants head coach John Harbaugh and Los Angeles Chargers head coach Jim Harbaugh, were the first pair of brothers to serve as head coaches in the National Football League (NFL).
 The brothers coached their teams in a game unofficially nicknamed the 'Harbaugh Bowl' and 'Har-bowl' on Thanksgiving Day 2011—one day before Jack and Jackie's fiftieth wedding anniversary—in which John's Ravens beat Jim's 49ers, 16–6.
 They faced each other again in a second 'Har-bowl' when Baltimore beat San Francisco on February 3, 2013, at Super Bowl XLVII in New Orleans by a score of 34–31.
 Jim also played as quarterback at Michigan and for 15 seasons in the NFL for six different teams from 1987 to 2001 before entering coaching.

 Their daughter Joani's husband, Tom Crean, has been the head men's basketball coach at Marquette, Indiana, and Georgia.
 They met while Jack was the head football coach at Western Kentucky University and Crean was an assistant basketball coach to Ralph Willard.